studiohonzik/public/README.md

-# PUBLIC DATABSE - Everything for public
+# PUBLIC DATABASE - Everything for public
 Here you will find, nice tools, scripts and some pictures xD.